 * Is there a logical progression between one work of art and the next?
 Does one lead directly to the next?
 Or is there little or no connection?
 How do individual pieces of your art relate to one another?

-The goal here is to identify and clarify your purpose, direction and desire to be an artist-- and ultimately, for you to create art that impacts not only you but also the lives of others.
-The better you understand yourself and your creative process, the more effectively you can actualize your ambitions.
+The goal here is to identify and clarify your purpose, direction, focus and desire to be an artist-- and ultimately, for you to create art that impacts not only you but also the lives of others.
+The better you understand yourself and your creative process, the more effectively you can get the word out to the public, assuming that's something you want to do.
 Get your raison d'etre in order and people will notice.
-They'll be attracted, they'll get involved, they'll want to know more.
+They'll be intrigued, they'll get involved, they'll want to know more.
 And you'll have the answers-- good ones.
 This is your big chance.
 Remember, the only way to get there is if you know where you're going.

-Are you interested in assistance with any aspect of your art or career as an artist?
-If yes, I'm always available.
+Are you interested in assistance with any aspect of your art or art career?
+If yes, I'm always available to advise.
 Give me a call at 415.931.7875 or email firstname.lastname@example.org, tell me what you need and I'll tell you what I can offer.